minetestblog/minetestblog.github.io/README.md

 Thats it!

+If you want to help out, and be an editor, we need you!
+Email MisterE at `mistere123.coding@gmail.com`

 # dactl - Our web theme
 dactl is a fast, modern and configurable [Jekyll](http://jekyllrb.com/) theme with some tricks up it's sleeve.
 It has a live theme switcher and it's main blog layout display prominent hero images for posts with colored overlays and nice animations.